andreasheige/react-puzzle/README.md

 [Four ways to chunk an array](https://medium.com/@Dragonza/four-ways-to-chunk-an-array-e19c889eac4)

-and some articles in Medium, Dev, Stack O. and Github.
+and some random articles in Medium, Dev, Stack O. and Github.

 ---
 ```